 The body is organized into separate, autonomous, regional bodies (or chapters) and also has a National Counsel.
 Agents pay an annual membership fee plus local dues set by the regional chapter.
 Regulations and procedures vary by chapter, but the code of practice is always based upon the national code.

-Not every realty agent in Mexico is a member of AMPI, and it is not a federal legal requirement for agents to be a member or be licensed; however, the state of Sonora, bordering Arizona, is the first state in Mexico to require licensing for people selling real estate and other states are likely to follow suit in the future.
+Not every realty agent in Mexico is a member of AMPI, and it is not a federal legal requirement for agents to be a member or be licensed; however, the state of Sonora, bordering Arizona, is the first state in Mexico to require licensing for people selling real estate and other states may follow suit in the future.

 Your realty agent should be local to the area you’re searching in.
-Mexico’s real estate markets are regional and localized; an agent in Mexico City is of little use if you are seeking a property in Acapulco— unless they have a branch office there, or can refer you to an agent they know very well and trust, and that’s not very common.
+Mexico’s real estate markets are regional and localized; an agent in Mexico City is of not use if you are seeking a property in San Miguel de Allende — unless they have a branch office there, or can refer you to an agent they know very well and trust, and that’s not very common.